Windows 11 Home vs. Pro: Which one is right for you?

 Windows 11 Pro has a clear edge over Windows 11 Home in terms of security features.

-The average person will be just fine with the basic security features that come with Windows 11 Home — like Windows Security (Microsoft Defender), firewall and network protection, internet protection, and Secure Boot — but the privacy-conscious or businesses might want to upgrade to Windows 11 Pro for boosted security.
+The average person will be just fine with the basic security features that come with Windows 11 Home — like Windows Security (Microsoft Defender), firewall and network protection, internet protection, and Secure Boot.
+Plus, there are Windows security settings you can change to further protect your laptop.

+That said, the privacy-conscious or businesses might want to upgrade to Windows 11 Pro for boosted security.
 Most notably, Windows 11 Pro is equipped with BitLocker device encryption, Windows Information Protection (WIP), and Microsoft Defender Application Guard.

 WIP is a broad data loss prevention tool — that's being replaced by Microsoft Purview Data Loss Prevention — that's mainly used to prevent sensitive data from leaking within or outside a company.
 There are third-party tools that can work similarly in Windows 11 Home, but it's often easier for companies to adopt Windows 11 Pro with WIP built in.

 Both Home and Pro versions of Windows 11 feature Microsoft Defender to help weed out malware and protect personal data.
-But Windows 11 Pro is also equipped with Microsoft Defender Application Guard, which forces untrusted documents and apps to open in an isolated Hyper-V environment to prevent potential harm to the entire system.
+However, Windows 11 Pro is also equipped with Microsoft Defender Application Guard, which forces untrusted documents and apps to open in an isolated Hyper-V environment to prevent potential harm to the entire system.

 Windows 11 Home vs. Pro: Admin tools

-There are a few admin tools that are exclusive to Windows 11 Pro, like Group Policy, mobile device management (MDM), Kiosk mode, and Windows Update for Business.
+There are a few admin tools that are exclusive to Windows 11 Pro, including Group Policy, mobile device management (MDM), Kiosk mode, and Windows Update for Business.
 While some consumers might find these tools helpful, they're mainly company-focused.

-With Group Policy, administrators can set system-wide limits on individiual user accounts.
+With Group Policy, administrators can set system-wide limits on individual user accounts.
 This feature makes it easy for an IT department to manage which permissions each user needs.
 Similarly, the MDM feature lets the IT department remotely manage applications without compromising individual user data.

 Windows 11 Pro is also equipped with Kiosk mode, which gives administrators the ability to restrict which apps people can use on their PC.
 With the Assigned Access feature, administrators can limit what users see in certain apps.